Nuclear War (video game)

 Nuclear War is a single player turn-based strategy game developed by New World Computing and released for the Amiga in 1989 and later for MS-DOS.
 It presents a satirical, cartoonish nuclear battle between five world powers, in which the winner is whoever retains some population when everyone else on earth is dead.

 Gameplay

 The game's introduction includes an homage to Dr. Strangelove.
-Each player - one human, four computer-controlled - is represented by a caricature of a national leader (the MS-DOS version allowed more than one human player).
-If there is a computer-controlled winner at the end of the game, that leader is depicted jumping for joy in the middle of a blasted wasteland, crowing "I won!
-I won!".
-If the player wins only the high score board is shown.
-Once a player (computer or human) loses, all of their stockpiled weapons are automatically launched.
+Each player – one human, four computer-controlled – is represented by a caricature of a national leader (the MS-DOS version allows more than one human player).
+If there is a computer-controlled winner at the end of the game, that leader is depicted jumping for joy in the middle of a devastated wasteland, crowing "I won!
+I won!"
+If the human player wins only the high score board is shown.
+Once a player (computer or human) loses, all of their stockpiled weapons are automatically launched at the other players.
 It is possible for a game to have no winner because of this.
 If this happens, a cut scene of the earth shattering and exploding is shown, and the high score table appears (though without any new entries).